wujah/InterCellDB/README.md

 Usage Instructions:
+Step 1:
-Step 1: Environment Setup
+Environment Setup
 Run the first block to execute !pip install biopython to ensure structural parsing dependencies are met.

+Step 2:
-Step 2: Upload PDB File
+Upload PDB File
 Execute the file upload cell.
 When prompted by the Colab widget, upload your target .pdb file.
 The program will initialize the parser and output a hierarchy of the models, chains, and atomic coordinates.

+Step 3:
-Step 3: Calculate Distances
+Calculate Distances
 Run the respective distance calculation cells depending on your analytical needs.
 You can manually adjust the chain_id_protein1 and chain_id_protein2 variables in the code blocks to target specific chains
 (e.g., 'A' and 'B').

+Step 4:
-Step 4: Upload Interaction Data
+Upload Interaction Data
 Execute the second file upload cell to input your interface data (e.g., FGFR1_InterfaceOverlap.dat).

+Step 5:
-Step 5: Analyze Interface Overlap
+Analyze Interface Overlap
 Run the final Pandas and looping cells.
 The code utilizes delim_whitespace=True to parse the flat file regardless of spacing inconsistencies.
 It will cross-reference the interaction nodes (columns 'I' and 'J') and print a binary matrix indicating overlap status (1 for overlap, 0 for no overlap).

-Notes and TroubleshootingData Formatting:
+Notes and Troubleshooting

+Data Formatting:
 If the Pandas parser encounters errors with your .dat file, verify that the file contains consistent columns without trailing unstructured text.

 Heavy Computations:

 Calculating the distance from every atom in Chain A to every atom in Chain B has a time complexity of O(N*M).
 For very large macro-complexes, extracting Cα distances (Cell 6) or specific residue distances (Cell 5) is significantly faster than the all-atom approach.